If You Want People to Like You, You’ll Need to Do These 14 Things

-1. Show genuine interest in people.
+1. Show real interest in other people.

-2. Develop your sense of humour.
+2. Develop a solid sense of humour.

 3. Be positive and upbeat.